 Nicole Druckrey practices in the firm's Commercial Litigation Group and serves as the chair of the firm's Trade Secrets and Unfair Competition Team.
-She regularly handles disputes over noncompete agreements, trade secrets, allegations of fraud, loyalty obligations, software development, and contract breaches.
+She regularly handles disputes over noncompete agreements, trade secrets, allegations of fraud, loyalty obligations, false advertising, defamation, software development, and contract breaches.
 She has successfully pursued and defended against a number of injunction requests.
 She has represented clients in a variety of industries, including the health care, manufacturing, technology, retail and construction industries.
 She has litigated matters in state and federal courts, before arbitrators and before FINRA panels.

 Ms. Druckrey also has extensive experience drafting noncompete agreements (including noncompete agreements entered into under Wisconsin law as well as the law of a number of other states) and advising clients on software licensing and development agreements.
 She has also advised clients in creating trade secret protection programs.

 A sampling of Ms. Druckrey's experience includes the following: